-At The Oaktree School we use Cornerstone Curriculum 22 to deliver our Science curriculum.
-Within the curriculum the Science projects are sequenced to develop children’s substantive and declarative knowledge, as well as make meaningful links to other projects allowing children to embed their knowledge in new and often real-life contexts.
+At The Oaktree School, Science is sequenced to develop children’s substantive and declarative knowledge, as well as make meaningful links across the curriculum allowing children to embed their knowledge in new and often real-life contexts.

-In Year 2, children begin the autumn term with the project Humans, learning about the survival needs of humans, before expanding to study animals within their habitats in the project Living things and their habitats.
-Building on learning from Year 1, children learn about the uses of materials in the spring project Uses of everyday materials and begin to understand changes of materials through simple physical manipulation, such as bending and twisting.
-The spring Plants project also explores survival, with children observing what plants need to grow and stay healthy.
-Finally, in the project Animals, children bring together learning from the autumn term, thinking about what animals need to survive.
+In Year 2, children begin the Autumn term learning the survival needs of humans, before expanding to study animals within their habitats.
+Building on learning from Year 1, children learn about the uses of materials and begin to understand changes of materials through simple physical manipulation, such as bending and twisting.
+During the Spring, Year 2 learn further about Plants, with children observing what plants need to grow and stay healthy.
+Finally, in the Summer term they return to learn deeper about Animals, thinking about what animals need to survive.